Skip to main content

 For high-value residential properties, SR3 represents the optimal balance between security performance, practical availability and cost-effectiveness.
 It provides protection against the full spectrum of tools a residential burglar is likely to carry, for a duration that exceeds the abandonment threshold identified by police research.

 SR3 is achievable only with steel construction, multi-point locking, security-rated glazing, heavy-duty hinges and professional installation.
-Every SteelR entrance door achieves SR3 as standard — manufactured under ISO 9001 quality management and available in the full RAL colour range to complement any architectural style.
+Every SteelR entrance door is BS EN 1627 RC4 certified as Standard, with LPS 1175 SR3 available as the Enhanced upgrade tier.
+Manufactured under ISO 9001 quality management and available in the full RAL colour range to complement any architectural style.

 Whether you are securing a Georgian townhouse in Esher, a contemporary new build in Virginia Water, or a country estate in Gerrards Cross, the security specification remains the same.
-To discuss your requirements or request an estimate, contact our team.
+To discuss your requirements or request a consultation, contact our team.

 Frequently Asked Questions